top of page

 IMG_9981.jpg

 I love glass.
 It is not only my medium, it is a source of great joy and sometimes great frustration.
-Twelve years ago, I took an introductory class on glass fusing in Sebastopol.
+Fourteen years ago I took an introductory class on glass fusing.
 I fell in love.
 I bought a kiln and some glass (enough to fill a stand holding eight pieces).
 I now have two kilns, five stands and two crates of glass.
-Yes, I love glass.
+Yes, I do love glass.

 I do fused glass which is also known as warm glass.
-This is somewhat ironic given that I fuse at a top temperature of 1,450 degrees Fahrenheit which seems much hotter than warm.
-It takes about fourteen hours for the kiln to work its magic so this is not art for the impatient.
+This is somewhat ironic given that I fuse at a top temperature of 1550 degrees Fahrenheit.
+It takes about 14 hours for the kiln to work its magic so this is not art for the impatient.
 There is no instant gratification.

 Glass has always intrigued and fascinated me.
 I think the dichotomy of it being both dangerous and fragile while being so beautiful is captivating.
-I love the way it looks in different light and the almost endless combinations of colors and even textures that can be created.
+I love the way it looks as the light changes and the almost endless combinations of colors and even textures that can be created.
 I do wish I had bought stock in a band-aid company given how easy it is to cut myself while doing glass.

 Directions to Studio #7 at 125 Headlands Close, The Sea Ranch.